EOSgithub/linked-blog-starter-md/Quest Board Estoria.md

 *If you think yourself worthy of such a hunt, come to Estoria.
 We will plan, we will prepare, and by the time we set sail, we will make history."***

 🔹 **Reward**: Fortune, fame, and a place in history books.
-The spoils of a Calamity's corpse are beyond imagining.
+The spoils of a Calamity are beyond imagining.

 ---